Semi-analytic version of shooting method and the bound states in non-analytic potential $V(x)= -g^2\exp (-|x|)$

-This leads us to the present proposal of using an opposite strategy.
-Starting from a guarantee of the correct behavior of superpositions $\psi(x)=c_1 \psi_1(x)+c_2\psi_2(x)$ in the origin, we will be able to take advantage not only of having the general solution represented by Bessel functions $J_{\nu(E)}[y(x)]$ and $Y_{\nu(E)}[y(x)]$ but also of the more easily satisfied duty of the localization of the correct bound-state energy $E_n(g)$ via the localization of the largest zero of $\psi(x)$.
+We shall now change the strategy and start from a guarantee of the correct behavior of the superpositions of Bessel-function solutions $\psi(x)=c_1 \psi_1(x)+c_2\psi_2(x)$ in the origin.
+We will be able to take advantage not only of having the general solution represented by Bessel functions $Z_{\nu(E)}[y(x)]$ but also of the more easily satisfied duty of the localization of the correct bound-state energy $E_n(g)$ via the localization of the largest zero of $\psi(x)$.